With many conditions, medication is often part of the treatment process.

 - Make sure that you know your dosage and schedule.
 Some medications are time-sensitive(best taken in the morning or evening), and others need to be taken at consistent times(to ensure a reasonably consistent supply in your body).
-If you aren’t sure, double check your doctor’s instructions(either in your discharge notes or on your medication).
+If you aren’t sure, double-check your doctor’s instructions(either in your discharge notes or on your medication).
 If for any reason you fear that the pharmacy is wrong, call your doctor’s office directly to confirm your medication and dosage.
 Welbutrin, for example, is one of the few antidepressants that has a stimulating effect.
 Taking Welbutrin at night can cause sleeping problems, so it should be taken in the morning or early afternoon.
 I feel fortunate that I can take all of my medications and vitamins while I have breakfast.

 - Follow instructions and warnings – if medication is to be taken on an empty stomach, take it the suggested length of time before eating.
 If it suggests you take it with food, that’s usually to minimize the risk of your stomach getting upset(many antibiotics cause upset stomachs), or increase the likelihood that your body will absorb it(your body absorbs nutrients better if they are moving more slowly through your digestive tract).
 If it doesn’t mention food, be aware of how your body has reacted to food and medication in the past – if you tend to be sensitive, eat something!
 If it has warnings about possible dizziness, drowsiness or confusion, make sure that you don’t need to drive(or other risky behavior) after taking it.

 - Don’t change multiple medications at once.
-You want to know how each medication changes affects you, so try to change only one thing at a time, and give yourself time to adjust.
+You want to know how each medication change affects you, so try to change only one thing at a time, and give yourself time to adjust.
 See if the medication does make you feel better.
 See if you have a bad reaction.
 Once you feel confident you know how the one medication affects you, then try the next adjustment.
 If you add or change two treatments at once, how can you know which helped?

 - Try to keep the number of medications you take reasonably low – if you have a single diagnosis, it’s likely that a single medication will help.
 Having multiple conditions you are trying to manage may mean multiple prescriptions, but may not.
 Each medication you take increases your risk of an unexpected reaction, a drug interaction issue, or a higher bill each month.
 By the same token, you don’t want to not treat something that is really damaging you just because you don’t want an extra pill.
 Discuss your treatment and treatment options with your doctor(s), and keep an eye out for medication cascades and other practices that give you unnecessary extra drugs.

 - When you are not in crisis and feeling relatively stable, check if there are lifestyle changes or useful vitamins that may help you as much or more than your medications do.
-There may not be a substitution possible, but often lifestyle changes(like adjusting eating habits, sleeping habits, or exercise habits) can help more than related medications do.
+There may not be a substitution possible, but often lifestyle changes(like certain diets, adjusting eating habits, sleeping habits, or exercise habits) can help more than related medications do.
 I spent years on sleeping pills but was eventually able to create better sleep habits so I rarely, if ever, need pharmaceutical assistance to sleep.

 - If the medication isn’t helping you at all, another consideration may be a misdiagnosis.
 If your diagnosis doesn’t feel right and you have tried multiple medications that should help but didn’t, it may be time to search for another perspective on your condition.
 I have been treated with multiple anti-seizure medications, which were not helpful, as I don’t have a seizure disorder.
 The possible exception, clonazepam, is also frequently used to treat anxiety, and we were never fully certain how helpful it really was for me.
 When I was told I had interstitial cystitis, one of the many clues that I was misdiagnosed was the fact that the medication and diet had absolutely no effect on my urinary symptoms.